-Each company submitted detailed claim data for calendar year 2023 service dates, paid through at least January of 2024.
-Company claims data were reviewed and then organized into a study database off of which analysis was conducted.
-In making claims data consistent across companies, we applied several rules to the data; some notable ones include:
+Each company submitted detailed claim data for calendar year 2024 service dates, paid through at least January 2025.
+Company claims data were reviewed and then organized into a study database off which analysis was conducted.
+In making claims data consistent across companies, we apply several rules to the data; some notable ones include: